Baumwollboebele/localization_and_mapping/README.md

 This repository contains jupyter notebooks elaborating algorithms that ultimately lead to the SLAM algorithm.
 All examples are made after the explanations from: https://www.kalmanfilter.net

-> Part 7 will fully explain the the multidimensional Kalman Filter.
+> Part 7 will provide a full summary of the multidimensional Kalman Filter.
 If you dont need the basics you can skip all previous notebooks.

 Alpha-Beta-Gamma Filter:
 * Part 1: Weighting a gold bar